cedricwalter/cedricwalter.github.io/_posts/2006-06-12-ajax-enabled-opencomment-online-video.md

 And in order to thank You all for Your patience, I have create a FLASH movie with [WINK ](http://www.debugmode.com/wink/)

-<span style="font-style: italic;">Wink is a Tutorial and Presentation creation software, primarily aimed at creating tutorials on how to use software (like a tutor for MS-Word/Excel etc).
+Wink is a Tutorial and Presentation creation software, primarily aimed at creating tutorials on how to use software (like a tutor for MS-Word/Excel etc).
 Using Wink you can capture screenshots, add explanations boxes, buttons, titles etc and generate a highly effective tutorial for your users.

-Carbon Viewlet being too expensive: 200$ right now for my usage <span style="font-weight: bold;">but if someone has a licence to offer me 😉
+Carbon Viewlet being too expensive: 200$ right now for my usagebut if someone has a licence to offer me 😉

 The video is [here GO for OpenComment video](/dmdocuments/opencommentWink.htm) <font size="6"> (a little bit rough for 300kB, but the WOW effect should be here)